 Please explain briefly:

-Is passive bribery of a public official criminalized under your (art.
+Is passive bribery of a public official criminalized under your country’s legislation (art.
 8, para.
 1 (b))?

 Yes Yes, in part No

-Is bribery involving a foreign public official or international civil servant criminalized under your (art.
+Is bribery involving a foreign public official or international civil servant criminalized under your country’s legislation (art.
 8, para.
-2), taking into account that the Convention provides that States parties shall consider adopting such legislative and other measures as may be necessary?
+2)?

 Yes Yes, in part No

+States are invited to comment, in response to this provision (art.
+8, para.
+2) of the Convention, which states that States parties shall consider adopting such legislative and other measures as may be necessary.

-Is participation as an accomplice in bribery offences criminalized under your (art.
+Is participation as an accomplice in bribery offences criminalized under your country’s legislation (art.
 8, para.
 3)?

 Yes No